NuGet/Home/designs/NuGet-RemoteFileService.md

 On the service side, we then retrieve the appropriate file from the appropriate location based on the entries in the MemoryCache.

+Issue: should GetEmbeddedLicenseAsync be more generic. (question from zkat)
+    zkat - I guess this is fine for now, but I'd really like it if now-or-eventually, this is abstracted away into a set of supported "Well Known Files"--for example, if we want to add Changelog or docs support in the future.

+    rrelyea - thought a bit about it... i'd imagine we could pass an enum into a method... packageIdentity, wellKnownEmbeddedFile

+    where wellKnownEmbeddedFiles might be readme, license and what else? maybe icon...but that isn't always embedded, can also be a url outside of the package. i lean towards not doing this in a generic way yet...as we don't know the full set of needs yet...and since the nuspec is on the server, we cannot just take a relative path, etc...

+    would love to discuss, hear other thoughts.

 ### Other Changes

 Several classes had a PackageReader property that was of type Func<PackageReader>.